Anti Corruption: implementing curriculum change in management education

 Anti-corruption education plays an important role in today’s fight against corruption.
 Because corruption is seen as inevitable in many countries, it is important to underscore the fact that corruption can be combatted through strengthening public awareness and participation.
 By promoting key values and attitudes that resist illegal behaviors, anti-corruption education empowers local actors to actively tackle corruption.

-The book, which was published in September 2015, underlines the importance of anti-corruption education for future generation of leaders and managers.
-Finally, it emphasizes possible benefits like capacity-building processes, rising awareness for integrity, and increasing compliance standards.
-The PRME’s anti-corruption toolkit can be accessed via the following link: http://actoolkit.unprme.org/
+The book, published in September 2015, underlines the importance of anti-corruption education for future generation of leaders and managers.
+Finally, it emphasizes possible benefits like capacity-building processes, rising awareness of integrity, and increasing compliance standards.
+The PRME’s anti-corruption toolkit can be accessed here.